Keith Urban and Nicole Kidman Bring Their Love to the ACM Awards

 The 51-year-old country star and 51-year-old actress looked cozy as they posed for photos together on the red carpet at Sunday's ceremony in Las Vegas.

-The Big Little Lies star wore a long sleeve low-cut silver and black dress.
+The Big Little Lies star wore a long sleeve low-cut silver and black Christopher Kane dress.
 Her sleeves and the top of the dress were made of black lace, while the bottom half glistened in silver.
 The dress also featured an open back and she completed the whole look with matching black and silver shoes and a low ponytail.

 The "Coming Home" singer opted for a navy suit with black leopard print spots on it.
 He paired it with a crew neck black shirt and black shoes.